wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 # What is Fintech?
 ![fintech google trends](/images/Google_Trends_-_Web_Search_interest__fintech_-_Worldwide__2004_-_present.png)

-A contraction of the words finance and technology, fintech has become  increasingly bandied about in the media and in technology circles.
-Yet despite being in vogue, it's a term many – including tech savvy and clued up entrepreneurs – don't quite have a handle on.
-Indeed, it's a fresh enough term to not yet feature in the online version of the Oxford dictionary
+A portmanteau of the words “finance” and “technology,” fintech has become  increasingly bandied about in the media and in technology circles.
+Yet despite being in vogue, it's a term many – including tech savvy and clued-up entrepreneurs – don't quite have a handle on.
+Indeed, it's a fresh enough term to not yet feature in the online version of the Oxford English dictionary

-Taken at its broadest, Fintech is shorthand for ‘innovation in financial services’, whether that means new products from new startups, or the adoption of new approaches by existing players where technology is the key enabler.
+Taken at its broadest, fintech is shorthand for ‘innovation in financial services’, whether that means new products from new startups, or the adoption of new approaches by existing players where technology is the key enabler.
 source: http://www.ndrc.ie/2014/03/fintech/

 A recent report from Accenture found that global investment in fintech has skyrocketed from $930 million back in 2008 to nearly $3 billion in 2013.
 The UK and Ireland alone received over $700 million from investors between 2008 and 2013.